altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 Why are you in New York?"
 ~Martha sighed.~
 "M::Okay - so that's a longer explanation..."
-"K::Alright, let's start with that kid outside - the not-zombie" "M::He was infected with a very bad ghost in his brain."
+"K::Alright, let's start with that surprisingly spry old man outside - the not-zombie" "M::He was infected with a very bad ghost in his brain."
 *Rossin walked between the two of them, facing Martha.*
 "R::This is painful.